Renewable Energy for Remote Communities

 Xeni Gwet’in Community Electrification

-Xeni Gwet'in, a community in the remote Nemiah Valley, relies on a micro-grid system that is powered by a hybrid diesel generator set, 250 kW photovoltaic solar array and 1 MW a lithium-ion battery storage system.
-The system did not reach all community homes, however, until a recently completed project bridged that gap.
+Xeni Gwet’in, a community in the remote Nemiah Valley, relies on a micro-grid system.
+The system is powered by a hybrid diesel generator set, 250 kW photovoltaic solar array and 1 MW a lithium-ion battery storage system.
+Power did not reach all community homes, however, until a recently completed project bridged that gap.
 This was done by laying an underground electrical distribution line to tie a more distant group of homes — previously powered by individual gas and diesel generators — into the micro-grid system.

-In this Nation’s journey towards 100% renewable energy, this was an important milestone and one also designed to respect the aesthetic of the community’s beautiful and remote landscape.
+In this Nation’s journey towards 100% renewable energy, this was an important milestone.
+It was also one designed to respect the aesthetic of the community’s beautiful and remote landscape.

 Kwadacha Nation Brings Solar Power to Aatse Davie School

-Kwadacha is not connected to the BC Hydro electrical grid but is powered primarily through a diesel power plant along with a biomass generator.
+Kwadacha First Nation is not connected to the BC Hydro electrical grid.
+The community is powered primarily through a diesel power plant along with a biomass generator.
 Prior to 2021, the community used approximately 594,148 litres of diesel per year.
 In the summer of 2021, the Nation completed work on a solar photovoltaic system on the rooftop of Aatse Davie School.
 The system now produces clean energy to directly power the school, which cuts fuel use and greenhouse gas emissions, and saves money.
-Other important benefits: this clean energy transition reduces air pollution and noise pollution from diesel power generation.
+There are other important benefits too.
+This clean energy transition reduces air pollution and noise pollution from diesel power generation.

 Hesquiaht First Nation — Ah’ta’apq Creek Hydropower Project and Hot Springs Cove Community Solar Project

 Hesquiaht First Nation, on the west coast of Vancouver Island, is leading on local clean energy innovation.
-In 2021 the Nation launched a 350kW run-of-river Ah’ta’apq Creek Hydropower Project, designed to displace an average of 75% of the community’s diesel-generated electricity and lower its greenhouse gas emissions.
+In 2021 the Nation launched a 350kW run-of-river Ah’ta’apq Creek Hydropower Project.
+This project was designed to displace an average of 75% of the community’s diesel-generated electricity and lower its greenhouse gas emissions.
 To complement the hydro project and further reduce diesel dependence, the Nation developed the Hesquiaht Community Solar Project, a 133kW solar photovoltaic (PV) installation on the rooftop of the Hesquiaht Community School.
+The project was also in the news in 2024!

 Program Overview